awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 1. In the navigation pane, choose **Placement Groups**, **Create Placement Group**\.

-1. Specify a name for the group and choose the strategy\.
+1. Specify a name for the group\.

-**Note**
-To specify a partition placement group, use the AWS CLI\.
+1. Choose the strategy for the group\.
+If you choose **Partition**, specify the number of partitions within the group\.

 1. Choose **Create**\.